AndyObtiva/glimmer/README.markdown

 # ...
 ```

+If you data-bind any layout properties, when they change, the shell containing their widget re-packs its children (calls `#pack` method automatically) to ensure proper relayout of all widgets.

 Alternatively, a layout may be constructed by following the SWT API for the layout object.
 For example, a `RowLayout` can be constructed by passing it an SWT style constant (Glimmer automatically accepts symbols (e.g. `:horizontal`) for SWT style arguments like `SWT::HORIZONTAL`.)

 ```ruby